How to Choose the Best Handheld GPS

-By Max Neale ⋅ Review Editor, OutdoorGearLab - Tuesday December 4, 2012
+By Max Neale ⋅ Review Editor, OutdoorGearLab - Wednesday October 16, 2013

 Do you really need a GPS?

 In our experience a GPS unit is rarely necessary for hiking.
-When walking on established and maintained trails, for example, it's difficult to get lost.
+When walking on established trails, for example, it's difficult to get lost.
 And, if you do lose the trail, it's generally quite easy to retrace your steps and get back on track.
 Learn to navigate by map and a compass before you get a GPS.
-A map doesn't run on batteries and can't be broken (most waterproof topo maps are tear resistant).
-The vast majority of lightweight hikers don't use GPS units to navigate.
-(Even people who walk across Alaska alone.)
-Also, don't be intimidated by the marketing departments of GPS makers or by dramatized horror movies like 127 Hours, which instill fear in hopes that you'll buy more gear or be scared of going out alone.
-As Yvon Chouinard says, "Risk sports create stresses that better oneself."
-Spend more time playing and less time worrying.
+A map doesn't run on batteries and can't be broken (we like to put printed maps in 8” x 11” waterproof aLOCKSAK bags).

-What are they good for?
+What are GPS useful for?

-What to Consider When Buying a GPS
+What to Consider When Buying a handheld GPS

 Electronic compasses are usually the cut-off point where manufacturers separate the basic units from the more powerful ones.
 An electronic compass is useful for navigating to an unknown point.
 Imagine you're in a gigantic white room.
 You can't see the walls, but know that the floor is level and that you must find an invisible location in the room, for which you have the coordinates in your GPS.
 With an electronic compass you'd be able to see the point on the GPS display, turn the device (in map view with track up) until the point lies ahead, then simply walk to it.
-Without an electronic compass you'd have to walk one direction far enough for the GPS to accurately identify the direction (usually ~50ft) and turn again, and perhaps again, in the direction of the point.
+Without an electronic compass you'd have to walk one direction far enough for the GPS to accurately identify the direction (usually 100ft) and turn again, and perhaps again, in the direction of the point.
 Electronic compasses make navigating faster and easier.
 They're nice, but not necessary.